Suncoast Motion Picture Company: History

 In late March 2006, Trans World Entertainment Corp. completed the purchase of nearly all of the assets of Musicland Holding Corporation for $104.2 million in cash and $18.1 million in assumed liabilities.
 TWEC retained the Suncoast name on around 170 stores after acquisition.

 However, on December 26, 2009, they announced the closure of 150 Suncoast stores nationwide.

-In 2022, the one in Eatontown, New Jersey closed.

-As of 2023, only three full line Suncoast Motion Picture Company stores remain in Beaumont, Texas, Omaha, Nebraska and Jacksonville, North Carolina.
-A fourth combination FYE and Suncoast Motion picture company store remains in Beavercrek, Ohio in the The Mall at Fairfield Commons.
+In mid-2023, the Suncoast location at Westroads Mall in Omaha, Nebraska closed, leaving only two full line Suncoast Motion Picture Company stores open: one in Beaumont, Texas and the other in Jacksonville, North Carolina.
+A third, which is a combination of both an FYE and a Suncoast Motion picture company store remains in Beavercreek, Ohio in The Mall at Fairfield Commons.